Aparavi-Operations/aparavi-cloud-receipts/aparavi-connect/azure/vm/README.md

 # Azure VM terraform deploy code
-By default tit will create Application in this configuration:
+By default it will create Application in this configuration:

 1. AppAgent (Aggregator + Collector on one instance)
 2. Three workers connected to the AppAgent